BNdungu/HC-05/README.md

 ### Wiring

-Connect the HC-05 module to the Arduino board as follows:
+Connect the HC-05 module to the Microcontroller board as follows:

 - HC-05 VCC -> Microcontroller 3v3 or 5V
 - HC-05 GND -> Microcontroller GND pin